-Plum Village community in France has just begun our yearly 3-month rain retreat.
-Thay (our Teacher, Thich Nhat Hanh) offered a wonderful Dharma Talk regarding the spirit of the rain retreat on12th September 2004 .
+Plum Village community in France begins our yearly 3-month Rains retreat on October 19.
+Thay (our Teacher, Thich Nhat Hanh) offered a wonderful Dharma Talk regarding the spirit of the Rains retreat on12th September 2004 .
 Please enjoy excerpts of this talk to be reminded and nourish ourselves.
 We wish you, our friends who join us online this rain retreat this year, a 3-month full of transformation, joy, healing and happiness.

 It Is Not a Means; It Is an End in Itself

 The retreat is not a means to achieve anything, but an end in itself.
 The retreat has to be the happiness, it is not a means to gain happiness, but it is happiness itself.
 And so our practice during sitting is happiness.
 While walking, we walk in such a way to be happy.
 While listening to a Dharma talk, listen in such a way to have happiness.
 While eating, eat in such a way to have happiness.
 While washing our bowls, mopping the floor, we need to do these things in such a way so that happiness is possible.
 Everyone needs to make sure that they know how to do this.
 For example, in sitting meditation, everyone needs to find a way to sit so that during the 45 minutes of sitting, happiness is there.
 We don’t sit because other people do.